By Ramanuj Mukherjee

 They built an academic environment that remains unparalleled to this date.
 There was an insatiable hunger to establish the institution, to earn fame for it, to open new avenues and to innovate.

-Until today, they have managed to retail some of that zeal – where each student feels like a warrior for the cause of their alma mater.
+Until today, they have managed to retain some of that zeal – where each student feels like a warrior for the cause of their alma mater.

 I have seen some of that hunger, that craving to claim our place in the world when I joined NUJS in 2006.